KYVENetwork/docs/getting-started/accessing-data/basic-queries.md

 ## Basic Query - Getting the first Avalanche Block

 You can find the endpoint for Avalanche data [here](./well-known-endpoints.md).

-Use the following code snippet:
+The endpoints host GraphiQL playgrounds that allow you to try out GraphQL queries.
+For example, let's copy and paste the following query to get an Avalanche block into the playground:

 ```
 query FirstAvalancheBlock {